Miami Crushes No. 3 Notre Dame 41-8; Hurricanes Make Playoff Push Amid Upsets

 Dating back to 2004, no team had forced 4 TO in 4 straight games vs Power 5 opponents - until tonight - Miami has forced 4 TO in consecutive games vs Syracuse, North Carolina, Virginia Tech and Notre Dame2017-11-12 04:32:38

 Rosier's 16-yard touchdown on the next possession helped extend the lead to 14-0, and the rout was on.
-After moving Miami up three spots, from No. 10 to seven, in last week's playoff standings, selection committee chairman Kirby Hocutt said the Hurricanes' previous ranking was based on a lack of dominance.
+After Miami moved up three spots, from No. 10 to seven, in last week's playoff standings, selection committee chairman Kirby Hocutt said the Hurricanes' previous ranking was based on a lack of dominance.

 "The selection committee and all of us had seen a couple of their wins come in dramatic fashion, (so we) wanted to continue to watch and evaluate Miami," Hocutt said (via Tim Tucker of the Atlanta Journal-Constitution).